zubinchopra/portaldocs/portal-sdk/templates/portalfx-parts-overview.md

 1. The pdl points to the html template.

-   {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Parts/Custom/Templates/ExampleCustomPart.html", "section": "Parts#CustomPartTemplateDoc"}
+   gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Parts/Custom/Templates/ExampleCustomPart.html", "section": "Parts#CustomPartTemplateDoc"}

 1. The HTML template is bound to the following ViewModel by using **Knockout**, which is also referred to in the pdl.

-   {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Parts/Custom/ViewModels/ExampleCustomPartViewModel.ts", "section": "parts#CustomPartViewModelDoc"}
+   gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Parts/Custom/ViewModels/ExampleCustomPartViewModel.ts", "section": "parts#CustomPartViewModelDoc"}

 ### Integrating parts into the part gallery